-You know you need help, but you're afraid that the person you turn to could be more of a hindrance.
 Unfortunately, sometimes this fear is well-founded.
-A few years ago, a Government Accountability Office look into commercial tax prep chains in major metropolitan areas produced the alarming finding that all the returns completed in those offices were wrong to some degree.
+A few years ago, a Government Accountability Office investigation into commercial tax-prep chains in big cities produced the alarming finding that all the returns from those offices were wrong to some degree.